Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 ***Maybe this was my fault – I do wonder.
 Maybe there was 1 room short for what would have been their new booking, and if my room was free they could have all come.
 I have to laugh at that but I suppose that probably was not it at all.

 This felt like a long time coming.
 It was almost like there was no way I wasn’t getting here.
-5:15AM I was at the train station, and I got to Gatwick Airport with a good amount of time to spare at about 6:25AM.
+5:15AM I was at the train station, and I got to Gatwick Airport with a good amount of time to spare at about 6:25AM in the morning.

 It was another one of those times I thought I should have slept for longer.
-For how tired I felt I really wished I had left an hour later and got some more sleep.
+I felt so tired I really wished I had left an hour later and got some more sleep but at least I was there and that was the main thing.

 I’ve definitely got a lot of anxiety when it comes to missing my flights.
 This time was no different, and I suppose its just as well because here I was on my way to Rome.

-I found it pretty easy really – getting the train into Rome and finding my hostel.
-The walk here was a bit much with carrying my bags.
-For some bizarre reason I still had my coat on, and It was very hot but I didn’t have to far to walk so it was OK in the end.
+I found it pretty easy really after this.
+Getting the train into Rome and finding my hostel was quite easy.
+The walk here was a bit much with carrying my bags and it was very hot but probably after only 20 minutes I was at the hostel.

 Arriving At My Hostel In Rome

-My hostel – the Villa Luzzatti was a bit shocking actually come to mention it.
+My hostel – the Villa Luzzatti was a bit of a laughing stock really.
 It is quite an old building.
 Definitely has a lot of history but this wasn’t really the problem.

 What bothered me most after getting here was I wanted a shower but forgot to pack a towel.
 I thought it would be alright because I assumed the hostel would have one to rent (or to just let me use) like so many other hostels I been to before.

 But no they did NOT.
 The receptionist could barely understand me and when he did he seemed surprised I was asking him.
-I mean maybe this is just Italy but I couldn’t believe it, and really this was just the start.
+I mean maybe this is just Italy but I couldn’t believe it, and really this was just the start of it all.

 I wasn’t even given a key or door key code.
 They basically just showed me my room and where my bed was and that was it.
 It seemed like anyone could have just walked in here.
-I think maybe they have enough trust in people for nothing bad to happen maybe.
-Fair enough but whilst I’m complaining about the place.
+Perhaps, maybe they have enough trust in people for nothing bad to happen, and fair enough but whilst I’m complaining about the place.
 There was other things.

 I really should have looked at getting a ticket to go in or something.
 It was a shame I didn’t because it was such a fascinating place to see there in front of me.

 There was something going on over the park nearby as well.
-I’m not sure if this was some kind of annual festival or something they have here every weekend but there was world food tents and music.
-I hung around here for a bit and it seemed cool.
+I’m not sure if this was some kind of annual festival or something they have here every weekend or not but on this day there was world food tents, music and other entertainment.

 Visiting Bioparco Di Roma Zoo – What Was It Like?